 The authors declare no competing or conflict of interest.

-In this study we are presenting an overview of fraud and misconduct in health research which is emerging as a serious problem worldwide and putting forward our guideline to facilitate researchers to conduct their clinical research with serious consideration to ethical concepts at every stage of conducting research.
+In this study, we are presenting an overview of fraud and misconduct in health research which is emerging as a serious problem worldwide and putting forward our guideline to facilitate researchers to conduct their clinical research with serious consideration to ethical concepts at every stage of conducting research.
 Our Guideline is available online on our website and is designed to be particularly useful to those planning to do clinical research.

 ABSTRACT

 Strict compliance to ethical principles in conducting clinical research is mandatory to ensure safety and wellbeing of study participants and legal protection of researchers.
 Many instances of fraud and misconduct are reported in world literature that has harmed clients and also eroded the trust that society had on bioscience researchers.
 In the light of a review of international experience on ethical practice in clinical research, we prepared the ‘Guideline for Responsible Conduct of Clinical Studies and Trials’ which covers important aspects of clinical research including protection of the rights, safety, wellbeing and autonomy of study participants; role and responsibilities of the researchers, supervisors and sponsors including pharmaceutical agencies; documentations required; reporting of research findings and related issues.
-Clinical researchers must acquire and apply knowledge, attitude and skill in doing ethically sound high quality clinical research.
+Clinical researchers must acquire and apply knowledge, attitude and skill in conducting ethically sound high quality clinical research as prescribed in this Guideline.
 This review and our Guideline will hopefully be useful resources to all researchers worldwide.

 KEY Words: